steveschr/BMS-for-Sailboat/Readme.md

 Enter in mV any offset required so the display matches actual cell voltages.

 Balance Allow V
 Voltage to start balance.
 Highest cell is used.
-Needs the optional balance board connected.
+Needs the balance board connected.

 Show Cells
 1st screen shows voltage of all cells, # of charge cycles since startup, cell drift in mV and # of times each cell has been balanced.
 2nd screen shows system voltages, 3rd screen shows hi & lo cell, amperage, drift, pack & total voltage at end of last charge cycle.